Esther 8

 Notes

-Esther's second approach to the king is even more emotionally charged than her first.
-The verb וַתִּתְחַנֶּן ("she implored, she begged for grace") is in the Hithpael stem of חָנַן ("to be gracious"), conveying intense, repeated supplication.
-She literally "fell before his feet" -- a posture of complete abasement before the throne.
-Having secured the execution of her enemy, Esther now presses for the salvation of her people.
-Her tears demonstrate that Haman's death alone has not resolved the crisis.
+Esther's second approach to the king is more urgent than her first.
+The verb וַתִּתְחַנֶּן ("she implored, she begged for grace") is in the Hithpael stem of חָנַן ("to be gracious"), conveying repeated supplication.
+She literally "fell before his feet," a posture of complete abasement before the throne.
+Having secured the execution of her enemy, Esther now pleads for the survival of her people.
+Her tears make plain that Haman's death has settled little; the decree sealed in his name still stands.

 The extension of the golden scepter in verse 4 recalls Esther 5:2 and signals the king's willingness to hear her.
-Esther's speech in verse 5 is a masterpiece of Persian court rhetoric.
-She piles up four conditional clauses -- "if it pleases the king... if I have found favor... if the matter seems right... if I am pleasing" -- before making her request.
-This fourfold hedging reflects the extreme delicacy of the situation: she is essentially asking the king to undo a decree that bears his own seal.
+Esther's speech in verse 5 is careful court rhetoric.
+She strings together four conditional clauses -- "if it pleases the king... if I have found favor... if the matter seems right... if I am pleasing" -- before arriving at the request itself.
+The fourfold hedging reflects the delicacy of the situation: she is asking the king to undo a decree sealed in his own name.

 The word לְהָשִׁיב ("to recall, to bring back, to reverse") is the key verb in her request.
 She asks for the letters to be "brought back" -- that is, for their effect to be undone.
 The phrase מַחֲשֶׁבֶת הָמָן ("the scheme/plot of Haman") uses a word that means "thought, plan, device" and emphasizes the premeditated, calculated nature of the genocide.

-Verse 6 provides the emotional climax of Esther's plea.
+Verse 6 is the emotional center of Esther's plea.
 The repeated אֵיכָכָה אוּכַל ("how can I bear?") is a rhetorical question that expects no answer.
 The word אָבְדָן ("destruction, ruin") is a strong term used only here and in Esther 9:5 in the Hebrew Bible.
 Esther identifies the Jews as עַמִּי ("my people") and מוֹלַדְתִּי ("my kindred"), the same identity she had once concealed (Esther 2:10).
-Her willingness to publicly identify with the Jewish community now becomes the instrument of their salvation.
+Her willingness to identify publicly with the Jewish community now becomes an instrument of their salvation.

 The King's New Decree: Jews May Defend Themselves (vv.
 7-14)